Simone-Damico/DrawGraphDB/README.md

 Explanation of the project (by simone)

 ### Backend libraries
-The backend is made in python 3.7 with django.
+The backend is made in Python 3.7 with Django.

-Use the requirements.txt to install the needed libraries, otherwise install with pip:
+Use the requirements.txt file to install the needed libraries, otherwise install with pip:

 * Django==2.1.4
 * django-jsonfield==1.0.1